Navigation: ENTERING AND PAYING BILLS >

 The fields that you fill in are as follows:

 •Payables Account: If necessary, select which Accounts Payables account this bill is to be charged against.
+If you have more than on Payables Account, which would be quite unusual, you can start typing its name and it will come up via autocomplete.
 (After you have used this window once, this will be set on subsequent uses to whichever account you used the previous time.)

 After you select a Vendor, if that vendor has a default Expense Account or Tax Code filled in, then if the relevant field here (the Account on the first splits line, or the Tax Code) is not already filled in, the default from the Vendor will be automatically filled in.
 Those default values are applied as soon as you move out of the Vendor field, to another field or another part of this window, based on the vendor that you picked.
 However, for technical reasons, if you go back to that field afterwards and make a different selection, no further changes based on vendor defaults will be made.